workspace-utils

 What is workspace-utils?

-simplifies working with monorepos by providing intelligent script orchestration across multiple packages.
+workspace-utils simplifies working with monorepos by providing intelligent script orchestration across multiple packages.
 Whether you're using Bun, pnpm, or npm workspaces, this tool automatically detects your setup and provides a unified interface for running scripts efficiently.

 Key Features